 Keep dog on leash

 Most hiking trails state that your dog must be on a leash at all times.
 Not obeying this rule could lead to an unfortunate chat with a park ranger.
 Make sure to follow the rules for the park’s sake as well as for your dog’s safety.
 Other dogs, strangers, and noises in the wild may cause distractions and result in your dog wanting to run off.
 To ensure that your dog stays by your side, make sure to have your dog leashed for the entire duration of the hike.
-Also, be sure to have your dog’s ID tags and microchip information completely up to date in case your dog runs off, so another can identify your dog and phone number.
+Also, be sure to have your dog’s ID tags and microchip information completely up to date in case your dog runs off, so another hiker can identify your dog and contact you by phone.

 If your dog isn’t leash trained, you may want to consider dog leash training before going on your first big hike to make for a more pleasant outdoor experience.

 If you’re planning a picnic with your pup off the trail, make sure to dispose of your trash in a nearby trashcan or bring a garbage bag along just in case.
 Plus, it’s important to clean up any waste that your dog may have left behind.
 If you’re looking for a sustainable, bio-degradable waste bag option, check out Doggy Do Good pet waste bags so you’re supplied for your next hiking trip.

 Stay hydrated with your pup!
 While you’re drinking out of your water bottle, make sure to bring along a canteen of water for your pup as well.
 Check out HighWave’s AutoDogMug for an easy way to provide your dog with water on-the-go.
 All you have to do is squeeze the bottle and water will fill in the bowl for your dog to drink.